yoratoni/celk/README.md

 As the number of iterations per second really depends of the algorithm / encoder / generator, I decided to use a report interval instead of a number of iterations.

-Now, it is not perfect, it reduces a bit the number of iterations per second, but it is not a big deal, as it better matches the real performance of the algorithm / encoder / generator.
-That's why I decided to use a corrector (estimated at 1.45 for now) to get the real number of iterations per second.
+Now, it is not perfect, it reduces a bit the number of iterations per second.
+That's why I decided to use a corrector (estimated at `1.45` for now) to get an estimation of what it would be without the other calculations in the loop.

-I still separated them in the reports, that's what the `THEORETICAL` field means, it is the theoretical number of iterations per second, without all the other stuff going on in the background.
+I still separated the actual number of the theoretical one in the reports, that's what the `THEORETICAL` field means, it is the theoretical number of iterations per second, without all the other stuff going on in the loop.

 #### More about the finder configuration:
 ```typescript